Jeaniel87/Analyzing-U.S.-Electric-Vehicle-Market-Share/README.md

 Our goal is to uncover where EV adoption is happening fastest, how EVs compare to traditional fuels, and what insights can be drawn for policymakers and automakers

 **Question to answer**

 - What percentage of vehicles in each state are EVs, PHEVs, HEVs, and gasoline?
-- Which states have the highest EV adoption rates, and which states lag?
 - Which alternative fuels (biodiesel, ethanol, hydrogen) are significant vs. niche?
 - Where should policymakers prioritize EV infrastructure investment based on adoption trends and gaps in support?